joninhosrlk/ashurffw/README.md

 -->

-- 🔭 I’m currently working on an app for auto-selling
+- 🔭 I’m currently working on app for auto-selling
 - 🌱 I’m currently learning python
 - 💬 Ask me about Telegram Bots
 - 📫 How to reach me: jxwrysxfn@gmail.com